webjframework/heroku/README.md

 create new heroku account

-create new heroku app  and let the default stack heroku 16
+create new heroku app  and let the default stack

 create heroku postgres (Resources)